Chicago, IL Construction Accident Lawyers

 - Wrongful death

-Establishing legal responsibility for an injury
+Establishing legal responsibility for an injury sustained on a construction site

 Because construction sites are frequently busy places that are usually off limits to the general public, it is of utmost importance that an investigation into a construction injury be initiated as soon as feasible, in order to secure evidence that may help establish the fault of a party.
+Our construction accident attorneys will regularly pull building permits, plans and other construction documents to help determine who the responsible parties are for a project.
+When necessary, we will get an order from court, to have work haulted so we may examine the worksite and bring in our experts to further determine how an accident may have occurred.
+Taking these steps during the immediate aftermath of a workplace injury is an example of our commitment to fully prosecuting accidents at Chicago construction sites.

 Construction injuries and fatalities comprise a large portion of all the serious work related injuries every year.
 OSHA attributes 17.5% of all the fatalities in private industry in 2011 to the construction field.
 Of these fatalities, there is what is referred to as the “fatal four” causes that accounted for nearly 3 out 5 deaths of construction workers.